HamRadioTools/hamradio_tools/docs/user-system/user-identity.md

 ## Privacy considerations

-RCLDX minimizes personal data stored and avoid unnecessary PII.
+RCLDX minimizes personal data stored and avoid unnecessary Personal Identifiable Information (PII).
 The focus is on callsigns and technical behaviour, not real-world identities.